-Sustained frequency deviations from scheduled frequency result in time error.
-Time error will be monitored and controlled in ERCOT as follows:
+Sustained frequency deviations from scheduled frequency result in Time Error.
+Time Error will be monitored and controlled in ERCOT as follows:

-(1) Time Error Monitoring - ERCOT will monitor accumulated time error and initiate time corrections.
-The instantaneous time error is available to all ERCOT QSEs on the ERCOT MIS Public Area.
-When time error is equal to or greater than ±3 seconds, ERCOT may initiate a time correction.
+- (a) Time Error Monitoring ERCOT will monitor accumulated Time Error and initiate time corrections.
+The instantaneous Time Error is available to all QSEs on the MIS Public Area.
+When Time Error is equal to or greater than ±3 seconds, ERCOT may initiate a time correction.
 The correction may end when the error is less than ±0.5 seconds, or when system events mandate termination.
-The time correction may be postponed if it is determined that load patterns in the immediate future will result in the desired time correction; however, at no time should the accumulated time error be allowed to exceed 5 seconds.

-(2) Time Error Correction - When a time correction is necessary, ERCOT will adjust scheduled frequency by arranging for more or less Resources by implementing a frequency offset.
+The time correction may be postponed if it is determined that load patterns in the immediate future will result in the desired time correction. - (b) Time Error Correction When a time correction is necessary, ERCOT will adjust scheduled frequency by arranging for more or less Resources by implementing a frequency offset.
 Information will be communicated via hotline call to all QSEs, which will include the frequency offset (-.02 Hz for fast and +.02 Hz for slow) and the start time.
 A time correction may be terminated after five hours, or after any hour without a 0.5 second error reduction.
 ERCOT will provide adequate notice of the ending of a time correction to all QSEs in the ERCOT Region.